 5.5.5 Demand Tripping Schemes are installed to protect circuits from thermal overloads and/or maintain voltage stability under fault conditions.

-5.5.6 Whenever downward regulation shortfall for a transmission constraint is identified (hours ahead to real time) an Insufficient Localised Negative Reserve Active Power Margin (NRAPM) warning will be issued by NGESO under Grid Code BC1.5.5 to see if any increase in generator flexibility is possible.
+5.5.6 Whenever downward regulation shortfall for a transmission constraint is identified (hours ahead to real time) an Insufficient Localised Negative Reserve Active Power Margin (NRAPM) warning will be issued by NESO under Grid Code BC1.5.5 to see if any increase in generator flexibility is possible.

 Assistance for Active Power Procedure